History of Thailand in Timeline

 In 1988, Thailand had its first elected prime minister since 1976.

-1988: Factory Workers
+1988: Factory Workers in Thailand

 It is estimated that between 1988 and 1995, the number of factory workers in the country doubled from two to four million.

-1989: Ban on Elephants in Logging
+1989: Ban on Elephants for Logging

-In 1989, the Thai government banned the use of elephants for logging, leading many owners to move their domesticated animals to the tourism industry.
+In 1989, the Thai government banned the use of elephants for logging, leading many elephant owners to move their domesticated animals to the tourism industry.

-1990: Urban population
+1990: Urban population in 1990

-In the 1990 census, 29.4% of Thailand's population lived in urban areas.
+In the 1990 census, about 29.4% of Thailand's population lived in urban areas.

 1991: Suchinda Kraprayoon's Coup

-In 1991, Suchinda Kraprayoon led a coup.
+In 1991, Suchinda Kraprayoon led a coup in Thailand.

 1991: National Government Organisation Act